Fortunatusmokaya/DREADED-GPT-AI/README.md

-# DREADED-AI GPT
+# DREADED-BOT

 ***This bot is created with the help of NodeJS and uses [Baileys](https://github.com/adiwajshing/Baileys)***

 ## FEATURES
-There are 2 features, getting an AI response to your query by using the command ```!g``` and getting an AI generated image by using the command ```!img```
+This is a highly customisable simple whatsapp bot with group management features and few media commands and chatgpt courtesy of openai APIs.

+You will need an openai API key for AI features to work.

-## Find  OpenAI ApiKey and Change it in Required.json
+## Find  OpenAI ApiKey.
-- Get openAi key [Here](https://beta.openai.com/account/api-keys) and paste it where relevant!
+- Get openAi key [Here](https://beta.openai.com/account/api-keys) and paste it in the environmental variables section named AI.
 </h2>